Bose-Einstein condensates and the thin-shell limit in anisotropic bubble traps: Gaussian Normal Coordinate System

 \section{Gaussian Normal Coordinate System}

-In this section, some preliminary concepts that are important to our work are defined and explained in order to establish the theoretical background in which our theory is developed.
-One of the main concepts, that are important to be defined, concerns the manifold \cite{manifold1, manifold2} considered here.
-In this work, we use 2D surfaces embedded into a 3D Euclidean space.
+In this section, some preliminary concepts are defined and explained in order to establish the mathematical background in which our theory is developed.
+One of such main concepts concerns the manifold \cite{manifold1, manifold2} considered here.
+In this work, we study 2D surfaces embedded into a 3D Euclidean space.
 More specifically, ellipsoidal surfaces \cite{ellispoidal1, ellispoidal2, ellispoidal3} are considered since they correspond to the bubble trap potentials in BEC experiments.
 Therefore, our manifolds are compact, smooth and differentiable everywhere.

-In this work we choose a suitable coordinate system to describe the 3D region around our 2D manifold: the so-called Gaussian Normal Coordinate System (GNCS) \cite{GNCS1,GNCS2}.
-Further features and particularities on its application can be found by the interested reader in \cite{bubbleteo9}.
+In order to describe the 3D region around the 2D manifold we choose as a suitable coordinate system, the so-called Gaussian Normal Coordinate System (GNCS) \cite{GNCS1,GNCS2}.
+Further features and particularities on its application can be found in \cite{bubbleteo9}.

 It is always possible to describe the region around smooth manifolds with the aid of a GNCS.
-The main idea to understand is that our 2D manifold $M$ has two coordinates $x^{1}$ and $x^{2}$, also called tangent coordinates, describing arbitrary points in the manifold.
+The main idea is to consider two coordinates $x^{1}$ and $x^{2}$ over the 2D manifold $M$, also called tangent coordinates, describing arbitrary points in the manifold.
 Thus, any point $\mathbf{p}$ of this manifold $M$ is portrayed by the position vector $\overrightarrow{p}(x^{1},x^{2})$.
-Any point $\mathbf{q}$ in such a vicinity of $M$ can be represented with the aid of the coordinate $x^{0}$ referred to as the orthogonal coordinate, and a normal unit vector $\hat{n}$ at the point $\mathbf{p}$ through the following equation
+Any point $\mathbf{q}$ in such a vicinity of $M$ can be represented by a coordinate $x^{0}$ referred to as the orthogonal coordinate, and a normal unit vector $\hat{n}$ at the point $\mathbf{p}$ through the following equation

-We define the geometrical shape of the manifold in question with the aid of the prolate spheroidal coordinates \cite{prolate1, prolate2}.
-The transformation equations between such a system of coordinates and the Cartesian system allows us to establish the following family of ellipsoidal surfaces
+We define the geometrical shape of the manifold in question with the prolate spheroidal coordinates \cite{prolate1, prolate2}.
+The transformation equations between such a system of coordinates and the Cartesian System allows us to establish the following family of ellipsoidal surfaces

-with $\nu = x^1$ and $\phi = x^2$ being the tangent coordinates, the parameter $\epsilon$ the geometrical distortion between an ellipsoid and a sphere according to the equation $x^{2}+y^{2}+(1+\epsilon)z^{2}=A^{2}$, where $A$ is a quantity analogous to a sphere radius which determines the overall size of the ellipsoid.
+Here $\nu = x^1$ and $\phi = x^2$ represent the tangent coordinates, whereas the parameter $\epsilon$ stands for the geometrical distortion between an ellipsoid and a sphere according to the equation $x^{2}+y^{2}+(1+\epsilon)z^{2}=A^{2}$, where $A$ denotes a quantity analogous to a sphere radius characterizing the overall size of the ellipsoid.